Meet our head instructor: Jamie Hubbard

 BiographyI have been practicing different styles of martial arts for over 30 years, I started off training in the style of Shotokan Karate at the local youth center and was hooked straight away, some time later I moved on to study Korean karate under the instruction of John Gannon at the leisure on saffron lane in Leicester.

 Around the same time as starting to practice with Dave Remnant I had the very good fortune to meet Dr Haru-Hisa Takamatsu (or Harry as he prefers to be called).
-Harry has practiced Iaido for many years and offered personal tuition to myself in the style of Hasegawa Eishin Ryu, which incorporates Kendo practice to advance my technique.
+Harry has practiced Iaido for many years and offered personal tuition to myself in the style of Hasegawa Eishin Ryu and Yamamoto Ke Den Touhou Kodachi Batto (Harry's family style) which incorporates Kendo practice to advance my technique.

 Around the same time as starting to practice with Dave Remnant I had the very good fortune to meet Dr Haru-Hisa Takamatsu (or Harry as he prefers to be called).
-Harry has practiced Iaido for many years and offered personal tuition to myself in the style of Hasegawa Eishin Ryu, which incorporates Kendo practice to advance my technique.
+Harry has practiced Iaido for many years and offered personal tuition to myself in the style of Hasegawa Eishin Ryu and Yamamoto Ke Den Touhou Kodachi Batto (Harry's family style) which incorporates Kendo practice to advance my technique.